RIAPS/riaps.github.io/apps.md

 ```

 ##### Inside Ports

 The inside port is used to forward messages coming from an internal thread to a component port.
-This is typically utilized in device components to isolate hardware communication.
+This is typically utilized in device components to isolate hardware communication that happens in a separate thread, called the I/O thread.
 Specify this port by

 ```
 inside anInsidePortName;
 ```

-The default trigger interval for this port is a 1 sec timer/ticker thread.
+Such ports are input ports for the component, i.e. if the (inner) I/O thread sends a message to this port, it will trigger a corresponding component operation.
+The component's operations can send messages through this port to the inner I/O thread.
+If the keyword ```default``` is added after the port name, a 1 sec periodic timer will be attached to this port, which will then trigger corresponding component operation with a 1 Hz frequency.

 #### Actor Definitions

 This is where the developer indicates how the components are combined to create the application.
 The application is made of one or more actors.
-An actor definition includes a list of component instances that are utilized, an indication of the message exposure level, and the resource management specification.
+An actor definition includes a list of component instances that are utilized, an indication of the message exposure scope, and the resource management specification.
 Below is an actor definition where all the components communicate on a global level, all actors can see the message traffic for these components.

 ```
 actor ActorName1 {
    {
-      componentInstanceName : ComponentName1;
+      component1InstanceName : ComponentName1;
-      deviceInstanceName : ADevice
+      component2InstanceName : ComponentName2;
    }
 }
 ```